Military Service Credit

 The cost is surprisingly low, especially if you act quickly.
 The deposit is calculated as:

-- Plus interest, which begins to accrue after a 2-year, interest-free grace period from your civilian service entry date.
+• Plus interest, which begins to accrue after a 2-year, interest-free grace period from your civilian service entry date.
+This grace period does not start when you begin the process, but from your first day of federal employment under FERS.

 ⚠️ The Interest Trap

-The interest rate is variable and compounds annually.
+The interest rate is variable, set annually by the Department of the Treasury, and compounds each year.
 Waiting 10, 15, or 20 years to make your deposit can cause the interest to become larger than the original deposit amount.
 The single most important rule is to start the process as early as possible in your federal career.

 🧮 Military Buy Back Calculator